Topics

 But fat takes longer to digest, compared to carbohydrates or proteins.
 Therefore, you can see these features below:

-As you can see in the diagram above regarding base weight, within the range of (B), if you eat many calories from fat with other foods containing protein and carbs, you should gain weight steadily.
+As you can see in the diagram regarding set-point weight, within the range of (A), if you eat many calories from fat with other foods containing carbs and protein, you should gain weight steadily.

 With these images, many people reject a revolutionary suggestion of taking fat/oil in order to get slim, and that’s what makes this theory hard to accept.